-TXT 4 HELP.
+TXT 4 HELP

 TXT 4 HELP is 24-hour text-for-support service for youth in crisis.
-Whether you’re dealing with family issues, neglect, abuse, thoughts of suicide or running away—whatever it may be—you can text the word SAFE (7233) and your current location to 69866.
-Within seconds, you’ll receive the address of the closest Safe Place location and the number for the local youth shelter.
-You will also have the option to text interactively with a mental health professional.
+Whatever a youth may be dealing with—family issues, neglect, abuse, thoughts of suicide or running away—they can text the word SAFE (7233) and their current location to 4HELP (44357).
+Within seconds, they’ll receive the address of the closest Safe Place location and the number for the ACH youth shelter.
+They will also have the option to text interactively with a mental health professional.

 Getting the word out to students and community members is an essential part of Safe Place.
 Presentations are conducted throughout Tarrant County at schools, churches, community organizations and businesses.

 If you are interested in scheduling a presentation, or would like more information, please contact Timothy Wright, Safe Place Coordinator, at 817.566.1625 or Timothy.Wright@ACHservices.org.